MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 03 - Switch and LED Interfacing/README.md

 <!-- comment
+explain how the oscilloscope probes are connected also

 The 220Ω resistor is commonly used in LED circuits to limit the current flowing through the LED and prevent it from being damaged.

 In the case of a 3.3V supply and a 2V LED forward voltage, a 220Ω resistor limits the current to approximately 5.9mA, which is well below the typical maximum rating of the LED, ensuring its longevity and safe operation.
 However, other resistor values can also be used, depending on the desired current for the LED.
 Resistor values in the range of 150Ω to 330Ω are commonly used and will allow the LED to function correctly without exceeding its maximum current rating.
 If the resistor value is too small (e.g., below 150Ω), the current might exceed the LED's safe operating range, while values larger than 330Ω will reduce the current too much, potentially making the LED too dim to be useful.
 Therefore, the resistor should be chosen to keep the current in a safe range that still allows the LED to emit light effectively.
 You can calculate the acceptable resistor range for your LED circuit using Ohm’s Law and the LED forward voltage using the formula $R = \frac{V_{\text{supply}} - V_{\text{LED}}}{I_{\text{LED}}}$